spyren/Mecrisp-Cube/README.md

 newer systems like Python.
 Good design withstands the test of time.

 The goal of Mecrisp-Cube is to be a complete Forth programming environment for STM32 MCUs.
-There are three flavors (branches) available:Mecrisp-Stellaris Forth for the STM32 Cube ecosystem.
+There are three flavors (branches) available:

-The GPIOs are very carefully selected.
-JTAG SWD is on the pin header too!

-Instant real-time programming with Forth.

   * [STM32WB55](../master) (`master` branch) for the _STM32WB55 Nucleo Board_ and _dongle_ and variants for the
     [Firefly Dev Board](../firefly) (`firefly`), [Katydid Dev Board](../katydid) (`katydid`),